SpineEventEngine/logging/README.md

 records while a context is installed.
 For example, rate limit counters are always attached to the context.

-Here is an example of rate limiters context metadata:
+Here is an example of rate limiter context metadata:

 ```kotlin
 import io.spine.logging.WithLogging